-Our team members work from home and choose their own hours, allowing them to make time for family, recreation, vacations, or anything that is important to them.
+You will work from home and have some flexibility to choose your working hours, allowing you to make time for family, recreation, vacations, or anything that is important to you.

-Every full-time team member gets 10 company-wide holidays per year as well as 20 paid time off days intended to be used for vacations.
+You’ll take off 11 company-wide holidays per year as well as 20 days of PTO for vacations.
 Go have fun.
 Don’t work all the time.

 - Experience building and delivering React.js applications that have seen actual production usage.